Representation

-Harassment isn’t strictly a domestic violence crime, but many alleged cases of harassment come up in this context.
-Under Alabama law, harassment involves taking certain actions that are designed to harass, annoy, or alarm another person.
-By default, harassment is a misdemeanor; however, the offense is a more serious misdemeanor if committed against a family or household member.
+Under Alabama law, AL Code § 13A-6-132 (2023) Domestic Violence Harassment involves taking certain actions that are designed to harass, annoy, or alarm another person, as defined in of AL Code § 13A-11-8.
+Harassment is a Class C Misdemeanor; however, the offense is a more serious misdemeanor if committed against a family or household member.
 Additionally, if you have two prior domestic violence convictions (for harassment or any other DV offense), you’ll face felony charges.
+You need a Birmingham Domestic Violence Harassment Defense Attorney to defend against these charges.

 The Stoves Law Firm, P.C., is a Birmingham criminal defense firm dedicated to advocating on behalf of clients charged with serious felony and misdemeanor crimes.
 Attorney Jason Stoves has more than 25 years of hands-on experience successfully crafting compelling defenses in complex and high-stakes cases in all types of DV cases, including those involving allegations of domestic violence harassment and harassing communications.